Bring it Back - Bruns was a pilot container reuse system set up in Brunswick Heads.

-Byron Shire Council has a litter reduction target of 40 per cent in volume of litter by the end of 2021.
-The Take 3 for Byron program aims to help Council achieve this target by asking visitors to the area and the community to Take 3 for Byron.
+The Take 3 project helped us achieve our litter reduction target of 40 per cent in volume by the end of 2021.
+The Take 3 for Byron program helped Council achieve this target by asking visitors to the area and the community to Take 3 for Byron.

 How do I get involved?

 Simply Take 3!
-To find out more about how you can get involved see the Take 3 for Byron website.
+To find out more, follow Take 3 for Byron on Instagram.

 Learn how you can help keep the Byron shire clean and protect our local environment in our short video.